 Central Michigan University – College of Education and Human Services

 The master’s of arts in counseling at Central Michigan University College of Education and Human Services has a concentration in addiction studies for aspiring certified sex addiction therapists.
-Students in this program complete rigorous classroom coursework, as well as intensive supervised clinical experiences to prepare them for work as licensed counselors.
-The goal of this program is to develop competent professionals with lifelong learning habits and an eye towards equality and social justice.
+Students in this program complete rigorous classroom coursework and intensive supervised clinical experiences to prepare them for work as licensed counselors.
+This program aims to develop competent professionals with lifelong learning habits and an eye toward equality and social justice.

 To complete this program students must earn at least 60 credits of coursework.
 Classes required for the addiction concentration include neuropsychopharmacology, etiology of addiction, addiction-oriented systems and methods of care, and family counseling and therapy.